 Resistance to change occurs when employees are unwilling to adapt to new processes or structures.
 Creates friction and hampers collaboration and innovation.
 Fear of the unknown, comfort with the status quo, lack of communication are the known causes of resistance to change.
 Resistance escalate conflicts as employees push back against changes.
 Stalled projects, decreased morale, lower engagement.
 Resistance to change be handled by communicating benefits of change clearly, and involving employees in change processes.

 A recent study from McKinsey found that companies with highly effective communication practices see a 47% higher total return to shareholders compared to those with less effective strategies.
-Also a study by Casper Zach in Linkedin (2023) reported that resistance to change lead to financial cost through lost productivity, increased absenteeism, and decreased morale as well non-financial cost through decreased employee engagement, increased turnover, and damage to the organization’s reputation.
-Managers should adapt good leadership styles and address factors that create employees resistance to change in order to enhance adaptability and growth thereby achieving organizational success.
+Also, a study by Casper Zach in LinkedIn (2023) reported that resistance to change lead to financial cost through lost productivity, increased absenteeism, and decreased morale as well non-financial cost through decreased employee engagement, increased turnover, and damage to the organization’s reputation.
+Managers should adopt good leadership styles and address factors that create employees’ resistance to change to enhance adaptability and growth, thereby achieving organizational success.

 12. Poor Leadership